We may earn money when you click on links to our partners. Advertiser Disclosure

 Verified on Twitter: Exploring the Impact of the Blue Check Mark on Businesses

 A little blue check mark on Twitter used to mean you were at the top of your game in the Twitterverse.
 Many saw this verification badge as a status symbol, but it also helped users identify legit accounts.
 Now that Twitter has removed legacy check marks, are people worried about who they can trust on the platform?
-We surveyed 800 consumers and 200 business owners to discover how perceptions of Twitter have (or have not) changed.
+Furthermore, with a new CEO at Twitter’s helm, how do businesses feel about its future?
+We surveyed consumers and business owners to discover how perceptions of Twitter have (or have not) changed.

 Key Takeaways